joshyattridge/Picture_Book_Generator/README.md

 - The generated PDFs use 300 dpi pages measuring 8.5×8.5 inches.
 - Cover images are automatically expanded to include bleed and the front cover now displays the book title.
+- Font sizes are scaled for 300 dpi pages so text remains clear when printed.
 - Please review KDP's latest guidelines for any additional requirements before uploading.

 ## License